 Vanessa Ives, a medium learned in the ways of witchcraft, is constantly besieged by Lucifer and Dracula; one desires the submission of her soul and the other the submission of her body.
 Brona Croft, a prostitute dying of tuberculosis, is suffocated on her deathbed at the end of season one by Dr. Frankenstein; he resurrects her as Lily in the second season to be a wife for his Creature but he ends up wanting her for himself instead.
 Though both characters come dangerously close to joining the ranks of the Strong Female Character™ in the first season, Vanessa and Lily, both victims of a male-dominated medical science, show themselves to be much more throughout rest of the series.

 In the episode “A Blade of Grass” of season 3, Vanessa is in solitary confinement at an asylum, the Banning Clinic.
 She insists that she is being tortured as she undergoes all sorts of appalling “treatments,” like hydrotherapy and lobotomy.
 The orderly believes that “It’s not torture what they’re doing.
 It’s science.
 It’s meant to make you better.”
 Vanessa replies, “It’s meant to make me normal.
 Like all the other women you know.
 Compliant, obedient.
 A cog in the intricate social machine and no more,” and if women aren’t compliant cogs, “Then they’re freaks.”
 And freaks should be locked up.
-There’s a lot of history going on here.
-In the 19th century, women were locked away from a society that reviled them for mediumship, for being sexual, or for just being unusual-- Vanessa is all of these things.
+Vanessa embodies a history of 19th century women who were locked away from a society that reviled them for mediumship, "sexual deviancy," or for just being unusual-- Vanessa is all of these things.

 In a stroke of real nuance in a show not known for subtlety, we learn that Lily is working at something much larger than just killing Johns and pimps.
 Near the end of the series, Lily visits the grave of her young daughter, where she meets another mother who is there also to mourn a daughter.
 Lily tells her, “Please know that the day a good woman will have to undergo such indignity is almost past.
 We will not have to suffer our children to starve and freeze and die dishonored on cold hills.”
 She’s really after a larger system, that intricate social machine that Vanessa spoke of, that has left women with only two choices, to be wives or to be prostitutes.
 In either role, women are completely economically dependent upon men.
 It really shouldn’t be a surprise that Lily, first a prostitute with a dead daughter then the intended wife of the Creature, is so damn angry.**